CalfCrusher/BSC-Chain-Honeypot-Detector/README.md

   - ⚡ MEDIUM RISK - Be cautious
   - ⚠️  HIGH RISK - Proceed with extreme caution
   - 🚨 HONEYPOT DETECTED - Do not invest!

+Colorized output is enabled automatically when the Rich library is available (installed via requirements.txt).
+If Rich isn't installed, the script falls back to plain text.
+When `--json` is provided, the script suppresses tables and prints a JSON document.

 ## Exit Codes